rokopt/spec/src/architecture/m1/ethereum-bridge.md

 to malfeasance) must serve the remainder of the current term as well as the entire next term before they will stop being automatically kept in the running.

+If the current Designate relayer has requested to stop, an extra step appears in the state machine after all the other steps.
+This step happens at the beginning of the current Designated Relayers last term.
+Their address is removed from the `next_relayer` field in storage.

 ### Monitoring the relayer